 5 Examples of Powerful Social Media Campaigns You Can Learn From

-When it comes to marketing for brands, social media has always been a crucial and foremost platform to cause recognition and enhance user engagement.
-Approx every month, over 2 billion users on Facebook, one billion users on Instagram, and 350 million users on Twitter are active.
+When it comes to marketing for brands, social media has always been a crucial and foremost platform to gain recognition and enhance user engagement.
+Over 2 billion users on Facebook, one billion users on Instagram, and 350 million users on Twitter are active every month.
 In short, people like to spend most of their time on social platforms.

 That’s why brands and businesses prefer social media platforms for marketing purposes.
-They can use social media videos as their powerful strategy to build engagement and attract audiences’ attention.
-In recent times, a lot of brands have run many successful social media campaigns and earned huge user-generated content for their business marketing.
+They can use social media videos as a powerful strategy to build engagement and attract the audience’s attention.
+In recent times, many brands have run many successful social media campaigns and earned huge user-generated content for their business marketing.

 96% of survey participants use social media marketing, and 92% of those agree or strongly agree with the phrase, “Social media marketing is important for my business.” – Social Media Examiner

-Gone are those days when spending money was considered the best strategy but now effective business strategy and proper planning are more important to make any campaign successful on social media.
+Gone are the days when spending money was considered the best strategy.
+Now, effective business strategy and proper planning are more important to making any social media campaign successful.

-Here we have cataloged a list of 5 brands and their powerful social media campaigns.
-Also, outlined their objective, strategy and how they executed their plan on social media to reach out to maximum people.
+Here, we have cataloged a list of 5 brands and their powerful social media campaigns.
+We have also outlined their objectives, strategies, and how they executed their plan on social media to reach the maximum number of people.

 1. National Geographic – “Your Shot”

-Every week the editors of Nat Geo chose the best 12 images and shared it on the @natgeoyourshot Instagram account and it’s blog.
+Every week, the editors of Nat Geo choose the best 12 images and share them on the @natgeoyourshot Instagram account and its blog.

-The campaign provided the followers an opportunity to know about different cultures, geographical locations and imagine the world through the camera lens.
+The campaign provided the followers with an opportunity to learn about different cultures and geographical locations and imagine the world through the camera lens.

 2. Wayfair

 Instagram experimented with integrated shopping features in 2016 and received a positive response.
-The Instagram shoppable posts feature was designed for the U.S clothing brands active on Instagram but later it was made available for non-U.S. brands, too.
+The Instagram shoppable posts feature was designed for U.S. clothing brands active on Instagram, but later, it was made available for non-U.S. brands, too.

-@Wayfair a home décor brand known for selling affordable furniture and various other products through powerful campaigns on social media, adopted these shoppable posts feature of Instagram really quick.
+@Wayfair, a home décor brand known for selling affordable furniture and various other products through powerful social media campaigns, adopted Instagram’s shoppable posts feature really quickly.

-The integrated shopping feature discarded the traditional way of posting paid ads on Instagram.
-The shopping feature automatically tagged the Wayfair products in Instagram photos and fixed the price too.
+The integrated shopping feature discarded the traditional method of posting paid ads on Instagram.
+The shopping feature automatically tagged Wayfair products in Instagram photos and fixed the price, too.

-Wayfair users had to follow some simple steps like clicking in the product pop-up box, and tab “Shop Now” and users will be directed to Wayfair’s checkout page.
+Wayfair users had to follow some simple steps, like clicking in the product pop-up box and selecting the tab “Shop Now,” and they would be directed to Wayfair’s checkout page.

-This checkout process was too smooth for users where with the few clicks they were directed from one site to the other and completed the transaction.
-It also increased Wayfair’s website traffic three times.
+This checkout process was too smooth for users.
+With a few clicks, they were directed from one site to the other and completed the transaction.
+It also increased Wayfair’s website traffic threefold.

 3. Heineken #OpenYourWorld

-In 2017, Heineken launched a purpose-driven campaign which aimed at bringing people together with different ideologies and analyze the differences through a series of team-building activities.
+In 2017, Heineken launched a purpose-driven campaign that aimed to bring people together with different ideologies and analyze their differences through a series of team-building activities.

-Heineken performed a real-life social experiment where they made the real people meet for the first time.
-The people shared their social as well as political views with one another over a bottle of Heineken.
+Heineken performed a real-life social experiment.
+They made real people meet for the first time, and the people shared their social and political views over a bottle of Heineken.

 HEINEKEN: Open Your World from Edelman UK on Vimeo.

-The campaign moved beyond the products and focused on people’s emotions.
-The business benefit from the campaign is still unclear but their media coverage generated by the social media campaign was fantastic.
-Their YouTube video crossed 14 million views, and they also experimented on Facebook where they designed a chatbot to connect people from different parts of the world.
+The campaign shifted its focus from products to people’s emotions.
+The business benefits from the campaign are still unclear, but the media coverage generated by the social media campaign was fantastic.
+Their YouTube video crossed 14 million views, and they also experimented on Facebook, where they designed a chatbot to connect people from different parts of the world.

-Heineken highlighted how a social media campaign can encourage people to talk about their brand and build new relationships.
+Heineken highlighted how a social media campaign can encourage people to discuss their brand and foster new relationships.

 4. LinkedIn: “In It Together”

-At the beginning of January, LinkedIn started a powerful social media campaign to crush the stereotype of ‘white collar business people.’
-They launched it during the Golden Globes award show which was unusual of the brand.
+At the beginning of January, LinkedIn launched a powerful social media campaign to crush the stereotype of ‘white-collar business people.’
+The brand launched it during the Golden Globes award show, which was unusual.
 The campaign featured people from different professions.

-It was the first time LinkedIn designed an integrated marketing campaign and it included paid campaigns, outdoor ads, digital display, etc. The campaign continued for 12-week and it was targeted at four core markets which included San Francisco, Philadelphia, Los Angeles, and Atlanta.
-The videos were shot in documentary style and the format was black-and-white and it featured success stories of LinkedIn users in different professions.
+It was the first time LinkedIn designed an integrated marketing campaign, which included paid campaigns, outdoor ads, digital display, etc. The campaign lasted 12 weeks and was targeted at four core markets: San Francisco, Philadelphia, Los Angeles, and Atlanta.
+The videos were shot in documentary style, in black-and-white, and featured success stories of LinkedIn users in different professions.

 5. Intuit “A Giant Story”

-Intuit a software giant launched its first brand campaign with an animated story.
-They worked with an animation team and came up with “A Giant Story” which showcased a giant robot, and it signified the complexity with which Intuit manages data using different technologies.
-The campaign was designed for small business owners, freelancers and self-employed folks.
+Intuit, a software giant, launched its first brand campaign with an animated story.
+They worked with an animation team and came up with “A Giant Story,” which showcased a giant robot and signified the complexity with which Intuit manages data using different technologies.
+The campaign was designed for small business owners, freelancers, and self-employed folks.

-Intuit made its Super Bowl debut with a 15-second spot, where they gave a time-saving message and skip the ad.
+Intuit made its Super Bowl debut with a 15-second spot, where they gave a time-saving message and skipped the ad.

 Giant Skip Ad